1945 Nobel Prize in Literature: Nominations

 Mistral received eight nominations beginning in 1940.
 For 1945, she was nominated by the newly inducted Swedish Academy member Elin Wägner (1882–1949) by which she was eventually awarded.
-In total, the Nobel Committee received 23 nominations for 18 individuals.
-Four of the nominees were nominated first-time: Thomas Stearns Eliot (awarded in 1948), Yiorgos Theotokas, Edward Morgan Forster, and Marie Under.
-There were four female nominees namely Elisaveta Bagryana, Maria Madalena de Martel Patrício, Gabriela Mistral and Marie Under.
+In total, the Nobel Committee received 27 nominations for 22 writers.
+Five of the nominees were nominated first-time: Thomas Stearns Eliot (awarded in 1948), Yiorgos Theotokas, Edward Morgan Forster, and Marie Under.
+There were five female nominees namely Elisaveta Bagryana, Maria Madalena de Martel Patrício, Gabriela Mistral, Henriette Charasson and Marie Under.
+The nominations of the Armando Alvares Pedroso, Henriette Charasson, Teixeira de Pascoaes and Enrique Larreta were declared invalid by the Nobel Committee.

 The French poet Paul Valéry was nominated for the tenth, eleventh and twelfth time by three members of the Swedish Academy.
 It is believed that the Academy intended to award Valéry the prize in 1945, but he died in July.

-The authors Maurice Baring, Ursula Bethell, Robert Brasillach, Dietrich Bonhoeffer, Ernst Cassirer, Mário de Andrade, Margaret Deland, Lucie Delarue-Mardrus, Robert Desnos, Pierre Drieu La Rochelle, Maurice Donnay, Alfred Douglas, E. R. Eddison, Ioan Constantin Filitti, Zinaida Gippius, Ellen Glasgow, Josef Hora, Régis Messac, Arthur Morrison, Otto Neurath, Kitaro Nishida, Charles Gilman Norris, Else Lasker-Schüler, Maria Pawlikowska-Jasnorzewska, Alexander Roda Roda, Felix Salten, Lurana W. Sheldon, Antal Szerb, Aleksey Nikolayevich Tolstoy, Charles Williams died in 1945 without having been nominated for the prize.
+The authors Maurice Baring, Ursula Bethell, Robert Brasillach, Dietrich Bonhoeffer, Ernst Cassirer, Mário de Andrade, Margaret Deland, Lucie Delarue-Mardrus, Robert Desnos, Jelena Dimitrijević, Pierre Drieu La Rochelle, Maurice Donnay, Alfred Douglas, E. R. Eddison, Ioan Constantin Filitti, Zinaida Gippius, Ellen Glasgow, Josef Hora, Else Lasker-Schüler, Régis Messac, Arthur Morrison, Otto Neurath, Kitaro Nishida, Charles Gilman Norris, Maria Pawlikowska-Jasnorzewska, Alexander Roda Roda, Felix Salten, Lurana W. Sheldon, Antal Szerb, Aleksey Nikolayevich Tolstoy, Charles Williams died in 1945 without having been nominated for the prize.
 The Dutch historian Johan Huizinga and Austrian-Bohemian author Franz Werfel died months before the announcement.

+Prize decision

+Gabriela Mistral had been proposed by the Nobel committee of the Swedish Academy in 1940 and 1942 and again in 1945, when she was awarded the prize.

+In 1945, Gabriela Mistral was shortlisted along with John Steinbeck (awarded in 1962), the French author Jules Romains and the Swiss writer Charles-Ferdinand Ramuz.
+The Swedish poet and Academy member Hjalmar Gullberg's acclaimed translations of Mistral's poetry was a crucial factor for the Academy to award Mistral the prize.